 Automotive News Magazine from 1964 reports that a total of 905 Citroëns were sold in the USA in 1963 and 739 in 1964.
 By today's standards, these numbers seem awfully small, don’t they?
 No wonder these local dealerships had difficulty keeping their doors open.

 What became of Chuck McConnell and Paul Jolley?
 By 1995, the last of Chuck's DS's was at the end of the road.
 Out of the blue, Chuck bought a derelict SM and so at 78 years young, Chuck embarked on a massive restoration project.
 He stripped the entire interior out and removed every bolt from the engine compartment.
 It looked a daunting project, but Chuck was a talented mechanic and as a retiree, he had the benefit of time.
 Chuck remained sharp as a razor and remarkably agile despite his years.

 Within a few years, the SM was back on the road and looked great.
 The first road trip was a 1000- mile drive to SM World in California where Jerry Hathaway helped Chuck fine-tune the finicky triple Weber carburetors and the SEV Marchal dual-point ignition.

 Paul Jolley, the other original founder of Automobiles Internationale(s), lived for many years in a West Seattle home just down the street from Chuck McConnell.
 In the late 1990's, he suddenly disappeared from sight, leaving behind a tired CX wagon and a rusty Traction Avant parked on the street.
 His disappearance is sort of a mystery, as he did not tell any of his friends where he was going.
-The cars have long since disappeared as well, most likely towed away by the city.
+The cars had long since disappeared as well, most likely towed away by the city.